nopnop2002/esp-idf-ds1307/README.md

 # Get Clock Mode

 This mode take out the time from a RTC clock.
-you have to change mode using menuconfig.
+You have to change mode using menuconfig.

 ![config-ds1307-11](https://user-images.githubusercontent.com/6020549/59560423-b891fc00-904c-11e9-82b0-b1d999840856.jpg)